Git-SalahEdd/alx-system_engineering-devops/command_line_for_the_win/README.md

 #### Enter your password when prompted to authenticate and establish the SFTP connection.

 #### Navigate to the directory on the sandbox environment where you want to upload the screenshots using the cd command.
-For example: cd /path/to/sandbox/directory.
+For example cd /path/to/sandbox/directory.

+#### Navigate to the directory where you have the screenshots on your local machine For example: lcd /path/to/sandbox/directory.

-#### Use the put command to upload the screenshots from your local machine to the sandbox environment.
+### Use the put command to upload the screenshots from your local machine to the sandbox environment.
 Provide the full path to each screenshot file you want to upload.
 For example:

 ##### put /Users/YourUsername/folder/screenshot1.png